nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 ##### Contig Score Breakdown

 The following figures show the relationship between individual contig metric distributions and the optimized assembly contig score threshold.
-For all four metrics the metric distribution shifts to the right (increases) for contigs with scores above the optimized assembly contig score threashold.
+For all four metrics the metric distribution shifts to the right (increases) for contigs with scores above the optimized assembly contig score threshold.

 ###### Edit distance